American Bombshell Tawny Jordan Shows Off Major Skin In A Racy Red Dress On Instagram

 In the picture, the hot model could be seen rocking a beautiful red dress with a plunging neckline, one that allowed her to show off an ample amount of cleavage as well as a glimpse of her perky breasts.

-According to the caption, the revealing dress was from the online clothing brand, Fashion Nova, which is a preferred choice among Instagram models from across the globe.
+According to the caption, the revealing dress was from the online clothing brand Fashion Nova, which is a preferred choice among Instagram models from across the globe.

-The model wore her brunette tresses into soft, romantic waves and opted for a nude shade of lipstick to keep it simple, yet sexy.
-The model stood in her bedroom, tilted her head, looked straight into the camera and left her lips slightly parted to pull off a very seductive look.
+The model wore her brunette tresses in soft, romantic waves and opted for a nude shade of lipstick to keep it simple, yet sexy.
+The model stood in her bedroom, tilted her head, looked straight into the camera, and left her lips slightly parted to pull off a very seductive look.

 Within less than a day of going live, the picture has amassed more than 8,200 likes and close to 217 comments in which fans and followers praised the model in explicit comments.

 Apart from her fans, some of her fellow models and IG influencers also liked and commented on the picture.
-These included Jaylene Cook, Madison Gordon, Cina and Erika Rose, among others.
+These included Jaylene Cook, Madison Gordon, Cina, and Erika Rose, among others.

-“Loveee that dress on you,” one of her followers wrote on the picture.
+“Loveee that dress on you,” one of her followers wrote.

 “[You are] the most beautiful woman on the entire planet,” another one chimed in.